 Taking you and your dog to new heights!About Stacy Barnett & Scentsabilities

 Stacy Barnett is a top nosework competitor, being one of only a handful of teams with multiple Summit Level (SMTx3) titles in the National Association of Canine Scent Work (NACSW) with her dog, Judd.
 Stacy is also a popular international clinician for seminars across the US, Canada and Europe.
-She is a licensed Judge for for AKC Scent Work where she has also been retained in an advisory position as an AKC Contractor for the AKC Scent Work program.
+She is a licensed Judge for for AKC Scent Work where she was also retained in an advisory position as an AKC Contractor for the AKC Scent Work program for 2 years.
 Stacy is the author of the popular blog, Scentsabilities Nosework, and hosts weekly educational webinars.

 With her degree in Chemical Engineering and her understanding of fluid flow dynamics, she has developed many tools in her toolbox.
 She believes in utilizing Scent Theory and odor to educate and craft the competitive nosework dog.
 She prides herself in being able to bring creative solutions to build odor obedience, confidence, drive and motivation for the sport.
 Her mantra is CONFIDENCE, MOTIVATION, SKILLS and STAMINA.
 Her specialty is getting teams ready for competition!